- Lumps on the two sides of a dog’s private area are normal occurrences during erection and should subside soon after.

 It’s always surprising to see any kind of change in your dog’s body.
 When it comes to changes like bumps and lumps, though, that surprise can be quite unwelcome.
-Even scarier, though, are those bumps and lumps that occur around unusual places like your dog’s private area.
+It scares pet parents even more if those bumps and lumps occur around unusual places like your dog’s private area.

-It’s important to remember that dogs’ bodies do change over time and that there are certain responses to environmental stimuli that can look quite a bit scarier than most dog owners might expect.
-If you are worried about a lump around your dog’s genital area, you should always start by educating yourself about what those lumps could represent and how you should react to their appearance.
+To ease worries, I always remind pet parents that dogs’ bodies do change over time and that there are certain responses to environmental stimuli that can look quite a bit scarier than most dog owners might expect.
+If you are worried about a lump around your dog’s genital area, let me go over some important information on what those lumps could represent and how you should react to their appearance.

 The Most Common Types of Bumps